 The month of January is ideal if you plan to visit Sri Lanka on a packaged tour or otherwise.
 Up until the first quarter of the year, the weather is just right if you don’t mind getting sunburnt (or if basically this happens to be your sole objective, then feel free to get baked!), then of course, Sri Lanka will definitely fit that bill.

-For the month of January, I’ve compiled some of the best places to try and visit during your stay.
+For Sri Lanka in January, I’ve compiled some of the best places to try and visit during your stay.
 Depending on your schedule and even if you don’t spend a month in the country, give these spots some consideration.
 Whether the area is common among tourists or not, the idea is to experience what Sri Lanka has to offer, big or small!
+So here are the best things to do in Sri Lanka in January.

 Take a dip at Uswetakeiyawa Beach